 This guide exists first and foremost to help ME learn to identify and memorize important fungal information!
 This work motivates me to bring my children outside and teach them about an often overlooked aspect of our world.

-Best Mushroom Books for South Dakota and the Midwest
+Best Mushroom Books for South Dakota Mushroom Hunting

 This website would not have been possible without many of my favorite authors!
 NEVER use the internet for final identification of a mushroom that you plan to consume.
 I have a stack of eleven foraging books on my bookshelf and recommend the following: